plcgi1/Nautilus/0-enigma-mpc/README.md

 This PoC tries to explore Enigma [1][2], Intel SGX [3] and other privacy-preserving computing platforms in order to achieve computational integrity in Ocean Protocol.

 The key problem is how to perform computationally intensive computing on data without revealing the private raw data.
-In particular, Ocean Protocol emphasizes on AI algorithm and private user data in data marketplace.

 ## 2. Investigation